pfsense/docs/source/trafficshaper/traffic-shaping-guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Priority queuing is the simplest form of traffic shaping, and often the
 most effective.
-It performs prioritzation of traffic only, without
+It performs prioritization of traffic only, without
 regard for bandwidth.
 A flat hierarchy of priority levels is created,
 all packets at the highest priority level are always processed first.